Our Great Teachers

 Why is it vital for us to learn from this teacher, “grace,” instead of the law (as given in earlier revelation, such as Exodus 20)?
 Because, as believers, we are no longer under the law: “For Christ is the end of the law for righteousness to everyone who believes” (Rom.
 10:4).
 “For sin shall not have dominion over you, for you are not under law but under grace”(Rom 6:14).
 This theme is thoroughly developed in the book of Galatians.

 So, our principal teacher is the Holy Spirit, and our curriculum is the whole counsel of God through the perspective of grace!
 (Acts 20:27).
-This perspective is elusive to those who have been raised with “performance-based acceptance” in the home or in a legalistic church.
-But listen, believers in Christ: You are accepted in the Beloved One!
-(Eph 1:6; Rom 5:1).
+This grace perspective is elusive to those who have been raised with “performance-based acceptance” environment.
+But, as a believer in Christ, grasp this: You are accepted in the Beloved One!
+(Eph.
+1:6; Rom.
+5:1).

 J. F. Strombeck wrote of the centrality of grace as our teacher: